magnumjs/mag.js/README.md

 ```

 #### Define a service
-Use the [] style arguments when minifying
+Use the [] style arguments when minifying.
 ```javascript
 app.service('Api', function() {
   this.getProjects = function() {